- Tender offers

 Share buyback

-The primary goal of a share buyback is to provide employees with liquidity.
+The primary goal of a share buyback is to provide employees and early investors with liquidity.
 Buybacks also have the advantage of being less administratively complex than a third-party tender offer.
 During a share buyback, you can use the cash on your balance sheet to repurchase the outstanding shares, or can use capital raised during a primary fundraise.
 The latter option is more expensive because it requires issuing new preferred stock to buy back existing common shares.

 Third-party tender offer